KieranSweeden/gig-mate/TESTING.md

 ## Unfixed Bugs

-Here are a list of current bugs that are currently known within GigMate and will be squashed when possible.
+Here are a list of current bugs that are currently known within GigMate and will be squashed when possible:

 <details>